mattrefghi/quick-html-image-viewer/README.md

   - They must be named sequentially.
 (1.webp, 2.webp, etc.)
 - Set a value to "intNumOfImages" (if you have 6 images, set it to 6).

 That's it!
 Use the arrow keys to navigate between images (Left and Up go backwards, Right and Down go forwards).
+On mobile, tapping on the left half of the screen goes backwards, right side goes forwards.